Shortlisting Rules and Incentives in an End-to-End Model for Participatory Budgeting: Abstract

 \section{Abstract}

-We introduce an end-to-end model of participatory budgeting grounded in social choice theory.
-This model accounts for both the first stage, in which participants propose projects to be shortlisted, and the second stage, in which they vote on which of the shortlisted projects should be funded.
-We introduce several shortlisting rules for the first stage and we analyse them in both normative and algorithmic terms.
-Our main focus is on the incentives of participants to engage in strategic behaviour, especially in the first stage, in which they need to reason about how their proposals will impact the range of strategies available to everyone in the second stage.
+We introduce an end-to-end model for participatory budgeting grounded in social choice theory.
+Our model accounts for the interplay between the two stages commonly encountered in real-life participatory budgeting.
+In the first stage participants propose projects to be shortlisted, while in the second stage they vote on which of the shortlisted projects should be funded.
+Prior work of a formal nature has focused on analysing the second stage only.
+We introduce several shortlisting rules for the first stage and analyse them in both normative and algorithmic terms.
+Our main focus is on the incentives of participants to engage in strategic behaviour during the first stage, in which they need to reason about how their proposals will impact the range of strategies available to everyone in the second stage.